-RCTC's Community Health Worker program is designed to prepare students for careers as liaisons between clients and health care and social services.
-Upon completion of the program you will be able to help improve the access to services, improve the quality and cultural competence of care, create an effective system of chronic disease management, and increase the health knowledge and self sufficiency of underserved populations.
+RCTC's Community Health Worker program is designed to prepare students for careers as liaisons between clients and health and social services.
+Upon completion of the program, you will be able to help improve the access to services, improve the quality and cultural competence of care, create an effective system of chronic disease management, and increase the health knowledge and selfsufficiency of underserved populations.
+The CHW certificate can also offer students a pathway to advance their academic careers in other health- and social servicesrelated fields such as community health, nursing, medical assistant, social work and more.

-- You will develop critical thinking as a framework for solving problems and making decisions. - You will gain an understanding of how ethics influence client care. - You will learn how to gather and record appropriate client and community information. - You will acquire knowledge of basic concepts of the most common diseases found in client populations.
+You will develop critical thinking skills as a framework for solving problems and making decisions.

+- You will gain an understanding of how ethics influence client care. - You will learn how to gather and record appropriate client and community information. - You will acquire knowledge of basic concepts of the most common diseases found in client populations.